OkayJerry/flame-gui/README.md

 # FLAME-GUI
-Graphical User Interface for Fast Linear Accelerator Model Engine
+Graphical User Interface for Fast Linear Accelerator Model Engine (FLAME).

 ## How to Install (Linux Only)
 1. Install Prerequisites